Logos

 What defines a logo?

 A logo is the simplest visual representation of an entity.
 It identifies the entity like a person’s name identifies the person.
 A logo may be a wordmark (a graphic created only from letters), an emblem (a graphic created with no words) or a combination of both.
-For the University of Georgia, only logos created by Marketing & Communications from the visual identity system are considered official.
+For the University of Georgia, only logos created by the Division of Marketing & Communications from the visual identity system are considered official.
 Never create alternate graphics to identify the university or its units.

 Promotional graphics may be created for temporary events or initiatives, but they must not incorporate any elements of the visual identity (the arch-shield icon, the University of Georgia wordmark).
 Instead, leverage the university brand by using the recommended promotional graphic arrangement.
 Keeping the university’s logos distinct and its elements exclusive helps strengthen the recognizability of UGA’s visual identity and consequently strengthens the recognizability of the university itself.